-OIOS must acknowledge to the complainant receipt of a formal report (unless they are anonymous of course).
-If OIOS refers the report to a responsible official for consideration, they must inform the complainant and affected individual of this step.
+OIOS must acknowledge to the complainant receipt of a formal report (unless the report is anonymous of course).
+If OIOS refers the report to a responsible official for consideration, OIOS must inform the complainant and affected individual of this step.
 The responsible official must then make their preliminary assessment as to whether to investigate or not within three months of receipt of the report from OIOS (and, if so, appoint a panel within a further month).